karmab/kcli/README.md

 [![Pypi](http://img.shields.io/pypi/v/kcli.svg)](https://pypi.python.org/pypi/kcli/)
 [![](https://images.microbadger.com/badges/image/karmab/kcli.svg)](https://microbadger.com/images/karmab/kcli "Get your own image badge on microbadger.com")

-This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates ( optionally using cloudinit).
+This script is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
-It will also report ips for any vm connected to a dhcp enabled libvirt network and generally for every vm deployed from this client.
+It will also report IPS for any VM connected to a dhcp-enabled libvirt network and generally for every VM deployed from this client.

-It started because i switched from ovirt and needed a tool similar to [ovirt.py](https://github.com/karmab/ovirt)
+It started because I switched from ovirt and needed a tool similar to [ovirt.py](https://github.com/karmab/ovirt)

 ##  Why should i use this instead of vagrant for kvm

-- easy syntax to launch single or multiple vms
+- easy syntax to launch single or multiple VMS
 - cloudinit based customization, not over ssh
 - no need of using custom images, the public ones will do
 - spice/vnc consoles and tcp serial ones